zydou/arti/doc/dev/notes/key-management.md

 }

 impl KeyType {
-    /// The file extension for a key of this type in an Arti key store.
-    ///
-    /// We use nonstandard extensions to prevent keys from being used in unexpected ways (e.g. if
-    /// the user renames a key from KP_hsc_intro_auth.arti_priv to KP_hsc_intro_auth.arti_priv.old,
-    /// the arti key store should disregard the backup file).
-    ///
-    /// The key stores will ignore any files that don't have a recognized extension. pub fn arti_extension(&self) -> &'static str {
-        // TODO hs: come up with a better convention for extensions. if self.is_private() {
-            ".arti_priv"
-        } else {
-            ".arti_pub"
-        }
-    }

-    /// The file extension for a key of this type in a C Tor key store. pub fn ctor_extension(&self) -> &'static str {
-        todo!()
-    }

     /// Whether the key is public or private. fn is_private(&self) -> bool {
         match self {